-Veterans and other military personnel may apply to receive monthly educational assistance from the Veterans Administration while enrolled at Ocean County College.
-All new students who expect to receive VA educational benefits must schedule an interview with the Veterans' Coordinator in the Academic Advising Office in order to obtain the proper application forms and up-to-date information regarding VA eligibility.
-Continuing students must request VA certification each semester.
+Veterans, dependents of veterans, and other military personnel may apply to receive educational assistance from the Veterans Administration while enrolled at Ocean County College.
+All new students should contact the Veterans' Compliance Officer in the Financial Aid Office prior to enrolling in classes to certify eligibility and VA educational benefits.

-To qualify for VA benefits, students must enroll in a degree program or Approved Certificate Program.
-Certificate programs are limited; please contact the Veterans Coordinator to verify that your particular course or program is approved.
+Once VA eligibility is determined, all new students should contact the Veterans' Coordinator in the Academic Advising Office.
+New and current students will attend a Veterans' Group Advising session each semester to discuss degree and course selection, career and transfer goals, and graduation requirements.
+Students must enroll in a degree program or Approved Certificate program.
+Certificate programs are limited and must be verified for benefits.
 Students may take certain courses for transfer to a degree at another college if written approval is obtained from the transfer institution.

 VA benefits are paid only for courses that are required for the completion of the student's degree program.
-Students must make satisfactory academic progress in order to maintain eligibility for VA assistance.
+Student must make satisfactory academic progress in order to maintain eligibility for VA educational benefits.